Ukraine war: President Zelensky vows to find killers of unarmed soldier with cigarette

 - Published

-Ukraine has vowed to find the Russian troops who apparently killed an unarmed Ukrainian prisoner of war, after footage appeared online.
+Ukraine has vowed to find the Russian soldiers who apparently killed an unarmed Ukrainian prisoner of war, after graphic footage emerged online.

 "We will find the murderers," President Volodymyr Zelensky said late on Monday.